Nuitka/Nuitka/README.rst

 You need a C compiler with support for C11 or alternatively a C++ compiler for C++03 [#]_.

-Currently this means, you need to use one of these compilers:
+Currently, this means, you need to use one of these compilers:

--  The MinGW64 C11 compiler on Windows, must be based on gcc 11.2 or higher.
+-  The MinGW64 C11 compiler, on Windows, must be based on gcc 11.2 or higher.
 It will be *automatically* downloaded if no usable C compiler is found, which is the recommended way of installing it, as Nuitka will also upgrade it for you.

--  Visual Studio 2022 or higher on Windows [#]_, older versions will work but only supported for commercial users.
+-  Visual Studio 2022 or higher on Windows [#]_, older versions will work, but only supported for commercial users.
 Configure to use the English language pack for best results (Nuitka filters away garbage outputs, but only for English language).
 It will be used by default if installed.